Sorry Royal Mail, your postage stamp prices will not stop the power of card sending!

 If you're new to sending mail in the UK, the world of postage stamps can be a little confusing.
 With so many different types of stamps available, it's important to know what you need for each type of post.
 Whilst the two main types are 2nd class stamps and faster 1st class stamps, there are also a variety of other stamps available, including international stamps for sending mail abroad, large letter stamps for bigger envelopes, and special edition stamps for collectors.
 So, where can you buy stamps from?
 The most obvious place is your local post office, where you can buy individual stamps, sheets of stamps, or booklets of stamps.
 You can also purchase stamps online from the Royal Mail website or from other retailers such as supermarkets or newsagents.
 To avoid the awkward head scratching in the lengthy queue for the post office, we recommend checking the UK Letters and Parcels information on the Royal Mail website – this is certainly something that Kate had to do in the infancy of Love Kate’s!
 Alternatively, you can order your cards, gifts AND stamps through our website and leave the head scratching to us.
 So how much does a stamp cost?

-Currently, a first class stamp costs 95p (85p in 2022) and a second class stamp costs 68p.
-However, as of 31st March 2023, these prices are set to rise to £1.10 and 75p respectively.
-This means that if you’re someone who frequently sends letters or parcels via post, it’s worth stocking up on stamps before the price hike comes into effect.
+Currently, a first class stamp costs £1.35 (95p in 2023) and a second class stamp costs 95p (68p in 2023).
 While it’s never nice to see prices go up, it’s important to remember that these changes are necessary in order to keep the postal service running efficiently and effectively.
 As our customers know, here at Love Kate’s we are also huge advocates for the importance of staying connected with our communities, especially the elderly.
 With so many people feeling isolated and disconnected in our busy, modern world, a simple card or letter can make all the difference in brightening someone's day and reminding them that they are loved and cared for.
 Plus, maintaining strong relationships with our elders is a great way to learn from their wisdom and life experiences!
 So let's make an effort to reach out and connect with those around us, and show them that we're here for them through thick and thin.

 King Charles Postal Stamps

-If you're a fan of collecting stamps or simply interested in the latest releases from the Royal Mail, you may be excited to hear about the new King Charles stamps for 2023.
-These stamps feature a portrait of King Charles, whose coronation is set to take place later this year.
+If you're a fan of collecting stamps or simply interested in the latest releases from the Royal Mail, you may be excited to hear about the new King Charles stamps.
 The stamps come in various denominations and designs, with some featuring Prince Charles in his military uniform and others showing him in more casual attire.
 As well as being a great addition to any stamp collection, these stamps are also a way to commemorate an important moment in British history.
 So whether you're a collector or just looking for a unique way to send mail, we think the King Charles stamps are definitely worth checking out!

 With love,